Schizo-Joe/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/identity-service.md

 ## Conclusion

-At this point, the application should no longer work in the browser and you will need to run it on a device (we will fix that soon).
-Try it out on your device:
+At this point, the application should work just like it did before, only now the auth token will be stored securely when running on a device.
+Next we will look at locking the vaults and allowing it to be unlocked via PIN or biometrics.

-- `npm run build`
-- `npx cap open ios` or `npx cap open android`
-- use Xcode or Android Studio to run the application on your attached device